JakobHolkestadMolnes/open-source-specialization/README.md

 ## How to know if you can contribute
 Contributing to an open source project requires some level of technical expertise, but it's not limited to programming skills.
 You can contribute in various ways, including coding, documentation, testing, design, and community support.
 To know if you can contribute, assess your skills and interests, and look for open source projects that welcome contributions in your areas of expertise.

-## Healthy Projects
-Healthy open source projects are those that are well-maintained, have an active community, and follow best practices in terms of code quality, documentation, and communication.
-Contributing to healthy projects is often more rewarding and impactful.

-### How to find healthy projects
-- Explore open source repositories on platforms like GitHub and GitLab.
-- Look for projects with recent commits, active issue discussions, and a responsive community.
-- Check for clear contribution guidelines and a code of conduct in the project's repository.
-- Check out [up-for-grabs.net](https://up-for-grabs.net/) for a list of projects currently seeking contributions.

 ## Required knowledge
 To contribute effectively to open source projects, you may need the following knowledge and skills: